hankhsu1996/vscode-murphi/README.md

 ### New Features

--   Syntax highlighting for type.
-Triggered by explicitly specifying the type identifier as `typename_t`.
+- Snippet for `if`.
+- Snippet for `switch`.
--   Syntax highlighting for function call.
+- Snippet for `invariant`.

-### 2.1.0
-Add snippet for for-loop and do-end block.

 ### 2.0.0
 Add snippet support.

-### 1.1.0
-Add more highlighting features.

 ### 1.0.0
-Initial release of Murphi.
+Initial release of Murphi language extension, which supports syntex highlighting for Murphi.